-23 The Local Student Finance Scheme (LSFS) provides financial assistance to eligible full-time students of publicly-funded institutions, i.e. University Grants Committee (UGC) - funded institutions, the Hong Kong Institute of Vocational Education (IVE) of the Vocational Training Council, the Hong Kong Academy for Performing Arts, and the Dental Technology Course at the Prince Philip Dental Hospital.

-24 The LSFS, which is a means-tested scheme, provides assistance to students in need in the form of grants and/or loans.
+- 23 The Local Student Finance Scheme (LSFS) provides financial assistance to eligible full-time students of publicly-funded institutions, i.e. University Grants Committee (UGC) funded institutions, the Hong Kong Institute of Vocational Education (IVE) of the Vocational Training Council, the Hong Kong Academy for Performing Arts, and the Dental Technology Course at the Prince Philip Dental Hospital. - 24 The LSFS, which is a means-tested scheme, provides assistance to students in need in the form of grants and/or loans.
 The loan element is intended to help towards students' living and personal expenses.
-The maximum loan for each student has reduced from \$35,100 in the 1999/2000 academic year to \$33,450 in the 2000/01 academic year.
+The maximum loan for each student has reduced from \$33,450 in the 2000/01 academic year to \$33,420 in the 2001/02 academic year to reflect general price decreases.
 The loans, which are interest-bearing at 2.5% per annum as from the commencement of repayment, are normally repayable over a period of five years after the students' graduation or termination of studies.